FoxKeys/DHT-ESP-IDF/README.md

 # Contributing
 Contributions are welcome!
 Not only you’ll encourage the development of the library, but you’ll also learn how to best use the library and probably some C++ too

-MIT license, check license.txt for more information All text above must be included in any redistribution
+MIT license, check LICENSE for more information
+All text above must be included in any redistribution